dhulliath/enduro_modules/readme.md

 These are various modules I've written for use with the [Enduro](https://github.com/Gottwik/Enduro) CMS, organized by how they fit into Enduro's structure.
 MIT license.
 Have fun.
+There's no guarantee these'll work directly out of the box; I'm awful at testing all use cases.
+At the least you'll have a decent starting point.

 # Abstractors